willfurnass/video4fuze/README.txt

-       Copyright 2009 Adrián Cereto Massagué <ssorgatem@esdebian.org>
+       Copyright 2009-2010 Adrián Cereto Massagué <ssorgatem@esdebian.org>

-       This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-       This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-       You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.

 video4fuze is free software, distributed under the GPLv3.
+It may be called in this text "v4f", for short

 Icons were created by Ben Brooks <benbrooks.co.uk>, and are under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 License.